 There has been much investigation into the cause of Keratoconus, but while there was thought to be a genetic predisposition- Indian and Pakistani Asians are more likely to have it, a study conducted in Moorfields Eye Hopsital in London found that the only factor which increases the risk is eye rubbing!
-Asians are more likely to suffer Atopic conditions, such as eczema and allergies, and likely suffer more and at a younger age, which mean they are more likely to have itchy eyes, and thus are more likely to be eye rubbers.
+Asians are more likely to suffer Atopic conditions, such as asthma, eczema and allergies, and likely suffer worse, and at a younger age, which mean they are more likely to have itchy eyes, and thus are more likely to be eye rubbers.
 In truth, the cause of Keratoconus is still uncertain.

 This author, and most ophthalmologists, would always be trying to prevent tired children from giving their eyes a good rubbing!
 If your child is an eye rubber, it would be worth investigating if they do suffer from allergies, and if they do, perhaps considering eye drops to prevent inflammation as this is the cause of the itching.

 Since the advent of laser eye surgery, it has become apparent that Keratoconus is perhaps more common than previously suspected, but many cases found have been “sub-clinical”- not evident in a routine eye test and asymptomatic.
 However these patients would not be suitable for laser treatment, as thinning the cornea with a laser would only likely weaken it further.

 - Do nothing until or unless vision with spectacles did not reach an acceptable standard.